mensonen/diameter/docs/guide/application.md

     node.add_application(my_app, [peer])
     ```

+    !!!
+Warning
+        The request and answer are called in the main `Node` work thread and
+        they will block the node from processing any other messages.
+When this
+        class is used, the implementing party is expected to build a queue and/or
+        threading based solution on top, which would not block the main thread.

 [`ThreadingApplication`][diameter.node.application.ThreadingApplication]
 :   A variation of application, which spawns a new thread for each incoming
     request, up to an optional maximum amount of threads.
-Must be subclassed
+Must be subclassed.
-    and contains two methods, `handle_request`, which must be overridden,
+    Also contains two methods, `handle_request`, which must be overridden,
-    and `handle_answer`, which may be overriden, but is usually not necessary.
+    and `handle_answer`, which *may* be overriden, but is usually not necessary.

-    The `Application` class simply calls eachs `handle_request` for each
-    received diameter request in the main thread.
-It calls `handle_answer` for
-    each answer that comes unexpected, i.e. without a request waiting for it.

     Unlike in the base `Application` class, the threading application expects
-    that the `handle_request` returns a valid diameter message.
-Failing to do
+    that the overridden `handle_request` returns a valid diameter message as an
-    so results in an automatic generation of a DIAMETER_UNABLE_TO_COMPLY error
+    answer to the received request.
+Failing to do so results in an automatic
-    message.
+    generation of a `DIAMETER_UNABLE_TO_COMPLY` error message.

     ```python
     from diameter.message import Message